fineanmol/Hacktoberfest2024/README.md

 For more information on syncing forks [read this article from Github](https://help.github.com/articles/syncing-a-fork/).

 ## Swags of Hacktoberfest:
-- Many of the candidates get attracted towards hacktoberfest to get swags .
-So, after 4 successfully merged pull request as for 2021 you will be eligible to get a Hacktoberfest T-shirt and Some stickers on your doorstep.
+- Many of the candidates get attracted towards hacktoberfest-2022 to get swags .
+So, after 4 successfully merged pull request as for 2021 you will be eligible to get a Hacktoberfest T-shirt and Some stickers on your doorstep from hacktoberfest-2022.

      <li><B><p><img src="https://miro.medium.com/max/1050/1*4JctIO7irt8hFxBmTvUpiQ.jpeg" width="400" height="225" style="width: 400px; height: 225px;" alt="tshirt image"></a></p><p><img src="https://miro.medium.com/max/1050/1*jkffr74bq5RsQ_xqDhgqYQ.jpeg" width="400" height="225" style="width: 400px; height: 225px;" alt="stickers image"></p>
 </b></li>